Kate Mosse: Personal life

 She is married to playwright Greg Mosse and has two adult children.

 In 1989, she and her husband bought a small house in Carcassonne in the Languedoc region of southwest France, the inspiration for her bestselling trilogy of historical timeslip novels.
 She moved back to her home town of Chichester in 1998 when she became the first female executive director of Chichester Festival Theatre.
+Her book An Extra Pair of Hands movingly describes the role of the carer, based on her experience caring for her parents and mother-in-law who all came to live with her in their final years.

+Media

+In June 2023 Mosse was the invited guest on BBC Radio 4's long running radio series Desert Island Discs hosted by Lauren Laverne.